laserpants/baseline-idris/README.md

 # baseline-idris

-This project provides a high-level API based on FFI bindings for the [Editline](https://github.com/troglobit/editline) library, to implement basic readline functionality in [Idris](https://github.com/idris-lang).
+This project provides a high-level API via FFI bindings for the [Editline](https://github.com/troglobit/editline) library.
+It aims to implement basic readline functionality in [Idris](https://github.com/idris-lang).
 Perhaps the name *editline-idris* would be suitable if the API was a bit more complete.
 :stuck_out_tongue:

 ## Preliminaries